spacetimeengineer/mupy/README.md

 ### System Schemas
 System schemas also sometimes refered to less generally as hardware schemas are a pattern or archetype constant associated the form that defines the hardware itself.
 THese are best momemorized becasue one can more actuartly imagine parts if theyjust use the abstraction.

-### System Sets
-Any system code with unspecified parameters ; rendering a set of possible system configuration. the mu package cannot handle these objects yet but soon it will.

 ### Certification
 Certification can be thought of as a second order abstraction or iteration of the technology onto itself ; if one writes a script with the μ package and invokes a collection of system codes into an assembly then they should be able to identify some naturally occuring parameterization scheme once the system is optimized and second to assign a system schema to this assembly giving it configuration freedom within a single string and invokable from the μ-terminal.
 After this certification is complete, the mu termal can generate some corresponding assembly with just a single system code.
 Currently this process is manual and the best practices regarding this operation have not been identified as of this time.